alexirpan/alexirpan.github.io/_posts/2018-02-21-blog-paper.markdown

 problem, I'm planning to write shorter posts, and to release them more frequently.

+For the first of those posts, I'll be exploring this question: **What's the difference between a blog post and a research paper, and why did I choose to write a blog post instead of a paper?**

-To close the thread on the deep RL post: why did I decide to make it a blog post, instead of a paper?
-In some sense, it could have been a paper.
-The post lies somewhere between a survey paper and a policy paper, and although there isn't a great venue for either, I could have thrown it on arXiv if I wanted to.
+In some sense, the deep RL blog post could have been a paper.
+Topic-wise, it lies somewhere between a survey paper and a policy paper, and in principle, I could have tossed it on arXiv if I wanted to.

 However, I do think it needed to be a blog post, for a few reasons.

+One of the big ones was videos.
-First of all, I knew going on that I wanted videos of learned agents.
-It is so, so much easier to explain agent behavior if you can actually show recordings of those agents.
-Papers often come with a recorded video, but this is often relegated as supplemental material that can be skipped.
-I didn't want people to skip my videos.
+When planning the post, I knew that I wanted lots of videos.
+It is so, so much easier to explain the behavior of these algorithms if you can actually show videos of those behaviors.
+Writing it as a blog post made this easier.

-Secondly, I deliberately wanted a more colloquial tone that wasn't a great fit for a paper.
+Another was that I deliberately wanted to strike a more colloquial tone.
 If it wasn't clear from the Futurama meme, the post was never trying to be scholarly or formal.
-I felt it was easier for me to explain myself that way.
 It's not that formal writing is a bad writing style.
-It's more that there's a time and place for it, and the points I wanted to make didn't require formal writing - so I just didn't write it that way.
+It's more that there's a time and place for it, and I found it easier to make the points I wanted to make if I let the writing be looser.

+Although both of these reasons were important, they're a bit trivial.
+The two most important reasons were that **I wanted a narrow target audience**, and **I wanted it to be an opinion piece**.

-The third reason is going to sound pretentious, but the medium of writing affects expectations about that writing.
-Maybe it's just me, but I feel like research papers are always implicitly trying to present something that's true about the world.
-Usually, that truth is, "here is a problem, which has had several approaches, and we demonstrate that our approach performs better."
+This is going to sound pretentious, but the medium of writing affects expectations about that writing.
+Messaging apps encourage short sentence, whereas email encourages longer paragraphs.
+In a similar vein, I feel that blog posts encourage making opinions, whereas papers encourage stating truths.
+This might not make sense, so let me explain.

-On the other hand, blog posts can be much more opinionated.
-Both blog posts and papers try to argue something by presenting evidence that supports that argument, and explaining away evidence that refutes it.
-However, I feel like the standard needed for a blog post is a lot lower, and that makes them well-suited for arguments about more nebulous things, like the state of a field.
+Both blog posts
+and papers try to argue something by presenting evidence that supports that argument, and explaining away evidence that refutes it.
+However, I feel that the standard expected out of a paper is a lot higher.
+People expect papers to be careful about their conclusions.
+Whether the average paper does this is up for debate, but it's certainly a desired end goal.
+If papers are supposed to be kernels of truth about the world, then it's only natural to hold them to a high standard.

+In contrast, although a blog post can state truths, they are not expected to *only* say true things.
+Most blog posts only list one author, and because of this, there's always this implicit question that the entire post is just that person's opinion.
+That makes blog posts well-suited for writing about topics that are inherently up for debate.
+Topics like, say, the state of a field, and where it is, and where it's going.

-I'm glad that people are agreeing with my post, but at the time of writing it, I knew that people might have disagreed with the entire thing.
-I was fine with that, as long as it was clear why I arrived at the conclusions I did.
+At the time of writing, I wasn't sure whether people would agree with me or not.
+And I was fine with that.
+As long as the post made it clear why I arrived at the conclusions I did, I'd be okay with it.

 The fourth was that my target audience was much narrower than the audience for a research paper.
 I was specifically writing towards people who either worked